NCAR/simpler_models/doc/source/aqua_user_guide.rst

   ./case.build
   ./case.submit

 The example uses the 3KEQ SST pattern, which is specified with "AQP7" in the compset name.
+The analytical SST profiles are defined in the source code (cime/src/components/data_comps/docn/docn_comp_mod.F90).
 Also note this example switched to CAM5 physics by specifying "CAM50" in the compset name.
 The run-unsupported flag is required.

 Example 4: Aquaplanet with user-specified SST dataset
 -----------------------------------------------------------